GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 If any stage fails it pipeline fails

-For each integration the pipeline runs from the start
+For each integration, the pipeline runs from the start

 # Let us set it up!!